The VCW is an Innovation Engine for Leaders to Support their Reasoning,

-The VCW has been used to contribute to achieve the Sustainable Development Goals.
+The VCW is being used to contribute to achieve the Sustainable Development Goals.

 “A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
 These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the centre, are needed at the global, regional, national and local level.”

 Within this context, the VCW is currently being used to support three EU/ Horizon2020 applications in the fields of Aerospace, Oceans/Fishing, and Farming/Forests.
-In the past, the VCW supported different EU / Horizon2020 projects and helped to manage the consortium across different countries, the decision making process, and/or support transference of technology to the market.
-This was the case of:
+In the past, the VCW also supported different EU / Horizon2020 projects and helped to manage projects within consortiums across different countries.
+It played a critical role in guiding the decision making process and/or in transference of technology to the market such as in the case of the following consortiums:

 Over the years, the VCW has contributed for Social Impact and to help to address many of the Sustainable Development Goals (SDG).
-The projects professionally developed and subjected to NDAs are not presented in here.
-Below we present only the VCW videos of non-confidential projects, many of them developed by students concerned with SDG:
+The projects professionally developed subjected to NDAs are not presented in here.
+Below we present only the VCW videos of non-confidential projects.
+The majority of non-confidential projects below were developed by university students concerned with the SDG.

 • Goal 1: End Poverty in all its forms: video 1, video 2, video 3